azat-co/azatblog/contents/not-sf/index.md

 ![San Francisco, CA](I_hate_this_city____sanfrancisco__sanfran__sf__california.jpg)

-I lived fro 5 years in the Bay Area which is San Francisco, Oakland, San Jose, and everything in between them (a.k.a.
+I lived for 5 years in the Bay Area which is San Francisco, Oakland, San Jose, and everything in between them (a.k.a.
 Silicon Valley).
 Before that I lived in Washington DC for 6 year.

 Don't confuse tourism with immigration if you've been in the Bay Area on a brief vacation and liked it.
 Despite what you've seen in movies, San Francisco and Silicon Valley are terrible places to live.